BOEM25/cw-homepage/src/pages/workshops/2020-01-22-build-a-web-service-with-go.md

 ## Description

 Learn the GO programming language by building a simple web application.
 Go is a great language that is growing in popularity every day, and it's a very good choice for building web services.
 This workshop is designed to introduce you to the language by building a realistic web application together.
 This event is great for getting an introduction to GO and learning what it's all about.
 No experience is required.

-#### Food and snacks

-As always we will have food and drinks provided by an awesome local restaurant to be determined.